mjarkk/mini-exec/README.md

 ```

 ## Use
-*NOTE: this program is not tested yet in a production envourment*

 #### 1. Make a build script `.miniex`
 To add a automated build process we need a `.miniex` file.